jkimthu/sixpack-abs/README.md

 42. computing T-statistic, assuming noise from single cell variability
 43. computing T-statistic, assuming noise from day-to-day variability

-50. volume vs time, selected individual tracks from all conditions 51.

-52. plot response of each replicate to upshift or downshift
 53. plot mean response of all replicates to shifts
-54. quanitify time to stabilization and stabilized gr value for upshifts
+54. quantify time to stabilization and stabilized gr value for upshifts			% 5B
+55. quantify time to stabilization and stabilized gr value for downshifts 		%

 70. growth rate vs time for individual xys from a given condition, one expt